tfmortie/mlcourse/README.md

 ## Introduction

 This course is designed for researchers who have at least basic skills in Python programming.
-The course is aimed at researchers who want to improve their general skills in data manipulation, data analysis and machine learning in Python.
+The course is aimed at researchers who want to improve their general skills in machine learning in Python.

 The course was developed for the machine learning course at Mbarara University of Science and Technology and is based on the course [Machine Learning for the Life Sciences](https://github.com/BioML-UGent/MLLS), taught at the Faculty of Bioengineering at Ghent University.